mikeshulman/narya/README.md

 Function application and field access can be thought of as left-associative infix operations with zero infix symbols and tightness +∞.
 They are implemented specially internally, so that tightness +∞ is not technically used currently at all, but they should interact correctly with any other notations declared to have tightness +∞.
 In particular, a nonassociative prefix notation of tightness +∞, say `@`, will bind tighter than application, so that `@ f x` parses as `(@ f) x`.
 There are no such notations currently, but future possibilities include explicification of implicit functions and universe lifting.

 Abstraction, ascription, and let-bindings have tightness −∞, so they bind more loosely than anything except each other.
 Type ascription is non-associative, so `M : N : P` is a parse error.
-Abstraction, let-binding, and pi-types are also non-associative: because they are left-closed, they don't need to be right-associative in order to get the expected behavior of `x ↦ y ↦ M` and `(x : M) → (y : N) → P` (although note that these are redundant since one can also write `x y ↦ M` and `(x : M) (y : N) → P`).
-This non-associativity means that they cannot be mixed with type ascription: `x ↦ M : A` is a parse error.
-This is intentional, as I regard that as inherently ambiguous; you should write either `x ↦ (M : A)` or `(x ↦ M) : A` depending on what you meant.
-The same applies to `let x ≔ M in N : A`.
+Let-binding and pi-types are also non-associative: because they are left-closed, they don't need to be right-associative in order to get the expected behavior of `let x ≔ M in let y ≔ N in P` and `(x : M) → (y : N) → P` (although note that the latter is redundant since one can also write `(x : M) (y : N) → P`).
+This non-associativity means that they cannot be mixed with type ascription: `let x ≔ M in N : A` is a parse error.
+Abstraction is right-associative, so that `x ↦ y ↦ M` parses correctly (though it can also be abbreviated as `x y ↦ M`).
+This means that `x ↦ M : A` parses as `x ↦ (M : A)`.

 Pi-types and function-types have tightness 0.